2006-2011 Honda Civic

 Bass in your Honda Civic

 Some Civic models have a factory subwoofer mounted in the center of the rear deck.
-This location is sized to fit an 8" subwoofer, but there’s not a lot of room to accommodate an aftermarket sub.
-The mounting height is limited to half an inch due to the rear deck panel.
-Mounting depth and magnet width are both limited by the trunk torsion bars below (available depth is 4" and magnet diameter is 4-1/2").
+Technically-speaking, this location is sized to fit an 8" subwoofer, but in actuality, there’s not a lot of room for an aftermarket sub.
+The mounting height is limited to half an inch due to the rear deck panel, while mounting depth and magnet width are both limited by the trunk torsion bars below (available depth is 4" and magnet diameter is 4-1/2").